TranscryptOrg/Transcrypt/transcrypt/development/continuous_integration/README.md

 In Dev mode the server reloads the test page(s) automatically on file system change.

-Here is a demo cast: https://www.youtube.com/watch?v=lvTjKWVOwXA
+Here is an informal demo cast explaining what it does: https://www.youtube.com/watch?v=lvTjKWVOwXA

 Start the server like this